bolderflight/statistics/README.md

 ![Bolder Flight Systems Logo](img/logo-words_75.png) &nbsp; &nbsp; ![Arduino Logo](img/arduino_logo_75.png)

 # Statistics
 This library contains statistics functions and classes including streaming and moving window estimates of mean, variance, and standard deviation.
-This library is compatible with Arduino and with CMake build systems.
+This library is compatible with Arduino ARM and with CMake build systems.
 It would also be easy to include with other projects, since it is a header only library consisting of a single file.
    * [License](LICENSE.md)
    * [Changelog](CHANGELOG.md)
    * [Contributing guide](CONTRIBUTING.md)